marsitar/TruckPark-mobile_side/README.md

 ## Features
 ### User authentication
 > User authentication is the first view after opening an application.
 This security view was implemented due to provide access to the application only for already-registered users.
 Logging view consists of two inputs: login and password.
 Currently, authentication data is mocked but eventually, the application will use the OAuth 2.0 protocol.
-After logging in, the user's position and state are sent to the server application and saved in a database.
+After logging in, in the background working application the user's position and state are sent to the server application and saved in a database every 10 second.

 ![User authentication](./app/docs/user_authentication.jpg)

 ### Main menu
-> Main menu has been created as simple.
-GUI consists of app logo and buttons:
+> Main menu has been created as simple GUI consists of app logo and buttons:
 * Location
 * Navigation
 * Route schedule